prathmesh3235/superhero-team-builder/README.md

 # Superhero Team Builder

-A Next.js application to explore the World of SuperHeroes
+A Next.js application to explore the World of SuperHeroes and have fun with their stats.

 ## Prerequisites